veatik90/QuizWhois/README.md

 bugfix - fixing bug
 f - everything that's not a bug

+# `Direct pushes to master and develop are prohibited!`

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).